vinayphys/vinayphys.github.io/index.md

 # Welcome !

-Hey, I'm Vinay Vaibhav, a researcher mostly interested in the theoretical aspects of soft-condensed matter systems.
-I have just finished my PhD under the supervision of <a href="https://www.imsc.res.in/pinaki_chaudhuri">Prof. Pinaki Chaudhuri</a> at <a href="https://www.imsc.res.in">The Institute of Mathematical Sciences</a> Chennai, India.
-I will be soon joining a postdoctoral position (funded by an ERC grant) in the group of <a href="https://www.unimi.it/en/ugov/person/alessio-zaccone">Prof. Alessio Zaccone</a> at the University of Milan, Italy.
+I am a Post-doctoral researcher (funded by an ERC grant) at the University of Milan (Italy), working in the group of <a href="https://www.unimi.it/en/ugov/person/alessio-zaccone">Prof. Alessio Zaccone</a> to primarily explore the mechanical and vibrational properties of amorphous solids.
+During my Ph.D. at <a href="https://www.imsc.res.in">The Institute of Mathematical Sciences</a> Chennai (India), I worked with  <a href="https://www.imsc.res.in/pinaki_chaudhuri">Prof. Pinaki Chaudhuri</a> to understand the thermal and mechanical response of glassy systems, mostly using large-scale simulations.
+But in general, I am interested in the broad area of soft matter systems.

 # Research Interests:
+* Vibrational properties of amorphous solids
+* Mechanical response of amorphous materials: Yielding, Plasticity, Shear-banding, Modulus
+* Inhomogeneity in glassy systems and its mechanical consequences
-* Thermal response of glass-forming systems: Thermophoresis, Coupling of heat and mass transport (Soret effect), Thermal processing of deep glassy states (thermal memory)
+* Thermal response of glass-forming systems: Thermophoresis: Coupling of heat and mass transport (Soret effect), Thermal processing of deep glassy states (thermal memory)
 * Rheology of complex fluids: Micro-response, Macro-response, Structural changes
-* Mechanical response of amorphous materials: Yielding, Plasticity, Shear-banding
 * Flow under confinement: Poiseuille flow, Couette flow

 <!---